The History of Cleaning Your Butt

 The first known reference to toilet paper in the West does not appear until the 16th century, when satirist François Rabelais mentions that it doesn't work particularly well at its assigned task.
 Modern toilet paper wasn’t commonly available in the United States until the mid 19th century.
 Before it was manufactured in the 4 ½” rolls, toilet paper came in bundles of flat sheets, roughly the size of the box of Kleenex.

+The history of the bidet stretches all the way back to the 1700's to France and since then bidets have become popular worldwide.
 Traditionally, people in the Middle East, India and parts of Europe use strategically aimed jets of water, or separate fixtures known as bidets.
 In those cases, toilet paper is simply used to dry off.
 With most developed countries, like the UK, South Korea, Japan, Egypt, Greece, Italy, Spain, France, Portugal, (deep breath) Turkey, Argentina, Brazil, Uruguay, Venezuela, Lebanon, India, and Pakistan using bidets, the world has obviously since evolved to more sophisticated and effective methods of post-poo cleaning.

 It’s time for the U.S. to catch up to modern times.
 With a TUSHY Spa warm water bidet attachment, that upgrade is affordable and… about to happen!
 The TUSHY bidet attachment installs directly onto your existing toilet without the hASSle and expense of buying an entire bidet.
 To complete your eco-friendly bum washing experience, pat dry your booty with Tushy’s bamboo towels.
 Our premium bamboo towels are extra soft, durable and super absorbent.
 Get out of the 1800s and #stopwipingstartwashing.